Amazon launches local ecommerce site for Turkey

 “Since the launch of Amazon.com in 1995, hundreds of thousands of Amazon customers in Turkey have ordered millions of items from existing Amazon stores around the globe,” said Amazon’s country manager for Turkey, Sam Nicols.
 “Today, we are thrilled to now offer Turkish customers a selection of millions of products, including products from over one thousand local Turkish businesses.”

-Amazon became the second U.S. company to hit a market capitalization of $1 trillion earlier this month, but its shares have dipped around 7 percent in the weeks that followed.
+Amazon became the second U.S. company to hit a market capitalization of $1 trillion earlier this month, but its shares dipped around 7 percent in the following weeks.
 Its launch in Turkey likely won’t have a huge impact on the company’s share price, but a country with a population of nearly 80 million represents a notable expansion for the company and will go some way toward boosting its revenues in the region.